ShraddhaPadwekar/DataScience_SmartGridInvestmentZones/README.md

 ## Repository Contents

-- `README.md` – Project overview, methodology, and structure
+- **README.md** – Project overview, methodology, and structure
-- `Padwekar_Shraddha_InitialResults.ipynb` – Jupyter notebook containing all analysis, 12 experiments, modeling, and scoring
+- **Padwekar_Shraddha_InitialResults.ipynb** – Jupyter notebook containing all analysis, 12 experiments, 1 Reaserch question, modeling, and scoring
-- `Padwekar_Shraddha_InitialResults.docx` – Final technical report including summaries, insights, and conclusions
+- **Padwekar_Shraddha_InitialResults.docx** – Final technical report including summaries, insights, and conclusions (in the documents folder)
+- **Padwekar_Shraddha_LitReview.docx** – Methodology and data-driven approach through a deep review of relevant academic and operational literature
-- `dataset.md` – Detailed descriptions of all IESO datasets used in the analysis
+- **dataset.md** – Detailed descriptions of all IESO datasets used in the analysis
-- `dataset` – Folder for CSV/XML source datasets from IESO
+- **dataset** – Folder for CSV/XML source datasets from IESO
+-

 ## Project Stages